What Are Business Torts?

 - The defendant's actions further caused the plaintiff a loss

 Legal remedies to business torts may include the award of damages.
-In addition, restraining orders and injunctions may be issued to inhibit a defendant from continuing to harm the plaintiff.
+Also, restraining orders and injunctions may be issued to inhibit a defendant from continuing to harm the plaintiff.

 Types of Business Torts